CuriousG102/turkey/_sources/setup.txt

     cd ./turkey
     python manage.py createsuperuser

 MmmTurkey should now be ready to run locally for development on your machine.
-Navigate to `localhost <http://localhost/admin>`_ in your browser and you should reach the login page.
+Navigate to `http://localhost/admin <http://localhost/admin>`_ in your browser and you should reach the login page.
 You can log into the dashboard using the credentials you just entered in.

 You will be prompted for your email address, a username, and a password.
 Once you have finished, you can then log in to the MmmTurkey dashboard in your browser using your credentials.
 The set up should then be complete.
-You are now free to work on MmmTurkey.
+You are now free to `work on MmmTurkey <extending.html>`_.